-Let’s begin at square one: What does a Protestant have before he is a Christian?
-He has what we all have — natural revelation.
+Let’s begin at square one: What did the Protestant have before he became a Christian?
+He had what we all had — natural revelation.
 And what can we learn from natural revelation?
 We can learn that “Someone” is there.
 That is about as far as natural revelation takes us.
 This is the point of the first chapter of Romans.
 Now the heart of the epistemological problem — the problem of how we know — is this: How do you get from “Someone is there” to the very interesting idea that this “Someone” has inspired the writing of a book?
 Is the existence of a book which can be called the “Word of God” a conclusion of natural revelation?
 No, it is not.
 So, then how do we get from the natural revelation to the book?
 We get there because somebody tells us about the book.

 Before the Scripture can witness to us, there must be a witness to us about the Scripture and that witness to the Scripture is always living human beings who deliver, not only the Scripture itself, but the testimony to the existence of the Scripture and the Scripture’s God.
 That is why we must insist that when Protestants quote 2 Timothy 3:16-17, they read also verse 14: “But as for you continue in what you have learned and have firmly believed, knowing from whom you learned it.”
 The “whom” came for Timothy before the sacred writings and so it is with all of us.
 So it is with Protestants too, and the “whom” for them is the Roman Catholic Church.